vmware/vic/doc/user_doc/vic_installation/install_vic_cli.md

 * Verify that your vSphere infrastructure meets the requirements in [Environment Prerequisites for vSphere Integrated Containers Installation](vic_installation_prereqs.md).
 * If you are deploying a virtual container host in a vSphere environment with more than one ESXi host, create a private port group for container VMs to use to communicate with each other.
 For information about how to create a private port group, see [Create a Private Port Group for Virtual Container Hosts](create_a_private_port_group_for_vch.md).
 * Obtain either a verified build, the latest daily build, or the source code of vSphere Integrated Containers:
- * Download the most recent verified build of vSphere Integrated Containers from https://github.com/vmware/vic/releases and unpack it on a Linux OS system.
+ * Download the most recent verified build of vSphere Integrated Containers from https://github.com/vmware/vic/releases and unpack it.
 This version has been tested and approved, but it does not reflect the most up-to-date version of the code.
- * Download the latest daily build of vSphere Integrated Containers from https://bintray.com/vmware/vic-repo/build/view#files and unpack it on a Linux OS system.
+ * Download the latest daily build of vSphere Integrated Containers from https://bintray.com/vmware/vic-repo/build/view#files and unpack it.
 This version reflects the version of the code as it was at the last daily build.
 It has not been tested or approved.
  * For the very latest version, for example to include changes that you have made since the last daily build, build the vSphere Integrated Containers binaries from the source code.
 * Familiarize yourself with the vSphere Integrated Containers binaries, as described in [Contents of the vSphere Integrated Containers Binaries](contents_of_vic_binaries.md).
 * Familiarize yourself with the options of the `vic-machine` utility described in [Virtual Container Host Deployment Options](vch_installer_options.md).